olivervdp/KDTree/README.md

   To start verifying the correctness of the tree class, I tested the buildTree method on small data sets.
 I checked that the tree satisfied the KDTree properties manually by, while creating the tree, printing nodes and their child nodes.
   I tested the nearest neighbor method manually as well.
 One test was with a small dataset that could easily be verified.
 I also tested it by having the system.in words be the same as the words in the tree so for each word the nearest word was itself.

-If you completed part 2 or part 3, include 5 examples of words that are not in model.txt but that are found by a nearest neighbor search.